ajitagupta/100dollarstartup/README.md

 Secondly, you must also find a space in the marketplace before execution.
 Has anyone asked you for help?
 Are people willing to pay for your expertise?
 And thirdly, how does the competition look like - can you locate a niche for your service?

 ## Lesson 4: There is more than one road to the road
 Location is overrated - it is perfectly okay to practice independently of location.
-Because of the nature of work many business models such as music teacher, photographer, developer (e.g. website themes) and information publishing (e.g. a photography forum, hub for digital publishing) follow this path.
+Because of the nature of work many business models such as music teacher, photographer, developer (e.g. website themes) and information publishing (e.g. a photography forum, hub for digital publishing) follow this path and build significant businesses (six figures+).

-## Lesson 5: Become Your Own Publisher
+## Lesson 5: The Customer
 Location is overrated - it is perfectly okay to practice